 We continue our discussion with World Golf Hall of Fame member Ben Crenshaw for a recap of his professional stats, including his surprising (0-8) record in playoffs, winning his first professional event and reliving a few of his favorite tour victories and venues.
 We marvel at the tradition of great golfing Texans; Demaret, Burke, Hogan, Nelson, Penick, Trevino, Crenshaw, Kite, Sutton, etc. Hear about Ben’s 1984 Masters win and his emotional victory in 1995 a week after Penick’s passing, Ryder Cup losses, Bobby Jones, Clifford Roberts, and more.
 Ben puts you in the room as he MC’s the Champion's Dinner at the Masters.
-We finish with Ben getting an ANGC haircut, at the suggestion of Clifford Roberts, “FORE the Good of the Game.”
+We finish with Ben getting a haircut at Augusta National Golf Club at the suggestion of Clifford Roberts, “FORE the Good of the Game.”

 Golf Professional and Golf Course Architect

 For a man known for his love of golf history, Ben Crenshaw has been involved in quite a bit of it.
 From his beginnings with a Hall of Fame teacher to dominating the college level to emotional highs at the Masters and the 1999 Ryder Cup, Crenshaw has etched his name into some of golf’s most famous moments.

 Crenshaw was introduced to the game by his father, Charlie, a schoolteacher.
 When Crenshaw was 8, his father placed him under the guidance of Harvey Penick, a teacher of such skill that he would eventually find his own locker at the World Golf Hall of Fame.
 Penick cut down a 7-iron for him, showed him a proper grip and watched as Crenshaw effortlessly whacked balls onto the green 75 yards away.